flatten-official/flatten-somalia/README.md

 ### Using environment variables

-Instead of using environmnet variables, we use `config.js` as it allows for more flexibility.
+Instead of using environment variables, we use `config.js` as it allows for more flexibility.

 ## Additional Tools